Basic language elements

 \9

-Back-Reference from the first up to the ninth capture.
+Back reference from the first capture up to the ninth capture.

-Captures are defined by subpatterns which are delimited by brackets.
-They are numbered by the opening brackets, from left to right.
+Captures are defined by subpatterns, which are delimited by brackets.
+The captures are numbered by the opening brackets, from left to right.
 If you want to use more than 9 captures, you have to name a capture.

 (?:)